Both intermittent fasting and ketosis have gotten much attention lately.

 If you want to lose weight with intermittent fasting, combining it with keto is a way to lose weight faster.

-The improved fat-burning abilities of intermittent fasting with ketosis, combined with lower insulin levels, enable you to reach or maintain a healthier body weight faster.
+The improved fat-burning abilities of intermittent fasting with ketosis and lower insulin levels enable you to reach or maintain a healthier body weight faster.

 Moreover, you can break a weight loss plateau more quickly this way.

 Intermittent fasting also trains the body to get used to absorbing the calories of a day in a shorter time frame, which sometimes relieves your digestion and improves gut health.

 When you are used to intermittent fasting and keto, you relearn only to eat when you are hungry.
 Accordingly, appetite is often learned and therefore tied to standard meal times.